mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 # Decommissioning Things

+I work at a relatively small place, and sometimes provisioned infrastructure "falls through the cracks" when it was decommissioned.

+That's not great, but here's how to clean it up.

+## Tickets for All

 Ticketing systems are good.
 You need a ticketing system.

-## Tickets for All

 ### Auditing The New